Packing theory derived from phyllotaxis and products of linear forms 0: Lattice maps for packing of the Euclidean spaces

+The following examples explains each case.
+The case (b) may be omitted, because it can be obtained from (a) by exchanging $x$ and $y$, and $f_1$ and $f_2$.
+The case (a) contains the Vogel spiral as a special case. \begin{example}[(a) $\epsilon(x, y) = 1/\beta y$: packing of a disk] In this example, $\varphi$ is always set to $1/(1 + \gamma_1) = (3 - \sqrt{5})/2$.
 Without loss of generality, $\beta > 0$ may be assumed.
-The following examples explains each case.
-The case (b) is omitted, because it can be obtained from (a) by exchanging $x$ and $y$, and $f_1$ and $f_2$.
-The Vogel spiral is a special case of (a). \begin{example}[(a) $\epsilon(x, y) = 1/\beta y$: packing of a disk] In this example, $\varphi$ is always set to $1/(1 + \gamma_1) = (3 - \sqrt{5})/2$.
-As for the basis matrix $B$ of $L$, we will consider the following:

-It was proved in Theorem~\ref{thm: theorem 1} that the lattice basis in (ii) is optimal based on the stability of the packing density.